 Pay for dental technicians varies depending on experience, and whether you work in the public or private sector.

-- New dental technicians earn between minimum wage and $36,000 a year.
+- New dental technicians usually earn minimum wage.

 What you will do